Cole Custer: 2017–2019: First Xfinity Series Stint

-2020–2022: Cup Series
+2020–2022: First Cup Series Stint

 In March 2018, Custer joined Rick Ware Racing for his Monster Energy NASCAR Cup Series debut in the Pennzoil 400 at Las Vegas Motor Speedway.
 He finished 25th.
 He returned for the June Pocono race where he would finish 26th.
 At Richmond Raceway in the fall, he qualified a surprising tenth, though he would go on to finish 26th.

-On November 15, 2019, Stewart-Haas Racing announced that Custer will replace Daniel Suárez in the No. 41 Ford in 2020.
-He scored his first Cup top-ten finish at Phoenix, while his maiden top five came at Indianapolis.
+On November 15, 2019, Stewart–Haas Racing announced that Custer would replace Daniel Suárez in the No. 41 Ford in 2020.
+He scored his first Cup top-ten finish at Phoenix, while his maiden top-five came at Indianapolis.

 A week after Indianapolis, Custer won his first Cup race in the Quaker State 400 at Kentucky Speedway, passing Kevin Harvick, Martin Truex Jr., and Ryan Blaney on the last lap.
 He became the first rookie to win in the Cup Series since Chris Buescher in 2016, the first rookie to do so in a non-shortened race since Juan Pablo Montoya in 2007, and the 33rd driver to win a race in all three NASCAR national touring series.
 With the win, Custer made the 2020 Playoffs, but was eliminated following the third round at Bristol.
-He finished 16th in the points standings and was awarded the Sunoco Rookie of the Year honors.
-Custer remained with Stewart-Haas for the 2021 season.
+He finished sixteenth in the points standings and was awarded the Sunoco Rookie of the Year honors.
+Custer remained with Stewart–Haas for the 2021 season.
 However, his results were inconsistent and he missed the playoffs after the regular-season finale at Daytona as he was 26th in the points standings with just two top tens at Talladega and Dover.

-After a two-year absence, Custer returned to the Xfinity Series in May 2021 at Circuit of the Americas, driving the No. 17 for SS-Green Light Racing and Rick Ware Racing in a collaboration with Stewart-Haas Racing.
+After a two-year absence, Custer returned to the Xfinity Series in May 2021 at Circuit of the Americas, driving the No. 17 for SS-Green Light Racing and Rick Ware Racing in a collaboration with Stewart–Haas Racing.

-Custer returned to Xfinity Series competition in February 2022 at Auto Club Speedway, driving the No. 07 for SS-Green Light Racing in a collaboration with Stewart-Haas Racing.
-He would end up winning the race after leading 80 laps.
-It was his 10th career Xfinity Series win, and the first win for SS-Green Light Racing.
+Custer returned to the Xfinity Series competition in February 2022 at Auto Club Speedway, driving the No. 07 for SS-Green Light Racing in collaboration with Stewart–Haas Racing.
+He would end up winning the race after leading eighty laps.
+It was his tenth career Xfinity Series win, and the first win for SS-Green Light Racing.

 On October 11, 2022, Custer and crew chief Mike Shiplett were fined US$100,000 after Custer intentionally slowed down and checked up on the last lap of the Charlotte Roval race, allowing his SHR teammate Chase Briscoe to advance to the next round of the playoffs.
-In addition, Shiplett was indefinitely suspended and the No. 41 team was docked 50 owner and driver points.
+In addition, Shiplett was indefinitely suspended and the No. 41 team was docked fifty owner and driver points.